Discretization in Geometry and Dynamics

-The Collaborative Research Center (SFB TRR) 109 reseraches the discretization of geometric structures and dynamic processes.
+The Collaborative Research Center (SFB TRR) 109 researches the discretization of geometric structures and dynamic processes.
 That means, that they dismantle smooth geometric objects, such as curved surfaces, into simple basic elements, or reduce continual processes, such as the flight paths of satellites, into their partial steps.

 Collaborative Project: Discretization in Geometry and Dynamics (DGD)

-Mathematical methods as technology of the future
+Mathematical methods for future technologies

 "Previous methods only allow approximate values, which are no longer sufficient for many tasks today," explains spokesman Alexander Bobenko, Professor of Geometry at the TU Berlin.
 "In order to achieve better results, we therefore want to find, investigate and apply so-called structure-preserving discretizations.
-One could also say that we no longer want to discretize individual equations, but rather the underlying theories.
+One could also say that we no longer want to discretize individual equations, but rather the underlying theories."